 - After we selected the activity, we went to the Padlet board I created for this activity, and we had the task to find, read, and do the activity.
 We needed to modify it so that it fits the theme of our book.
 Our activity was ”Let’s focus – washing machine”, and it goes like this: the student in the middle “spins” as the two students either side create the walls of the washing machine.
 Since we had a wolf who made cupcakes and ice-cream with a sheep, we modified this activity.
 Two people were a bowl, and 1 person was the dough/cream which was blending inside.
 Activities like this help the children work in groups, and they have to be in-sync with another child, just as they do in a play.
 The participants of the workshop loved this activity. :)

 - We had no more time to continue with writing down our play, but I hope that we will create one together online after the workshop.
 The participants agreed to share their emails so that I can share the workshop materials, and I can’t wait to make a play collaboratively online!
 I will update the post if this cooperation happens.

 All in all, the TESOL conference was amazing!
-I was able to meet amazing educators, learn new things, and take a refresher course on some old things I learned a long time ago.
+I met amazing educators, learned new things, and took a refresher course on some old things I learned a long time ago.

 What do you think about using drama activities in your classroom with young learners?
 How can drama enhance confidence, autonomy, and literacy in your young learners?
 Please share your experiences and opinion in the comments!